trueeh/sonia-webapp-qr-travel/sample/docker/README.md

 # Docker Compose

-To have PostgreSQL, InfluxDB and Grafana for your development environment.
+Have PostgreSQL, InfluxDB and Grafana for your development environment.

 ## Start